EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 ## Limitations

-Although this is a decent work around for GPS disruptions affecting Garmin measurements, I thought it was best to mention that this is by no means a perfect solution.
-When inerpolating our new coordinates I casually brushed past the fact that this system equally spaces the distance of each data point.
-No race is run at an invariable pace, therefore the various metrics can not perfectly align with its corresponding location perfectly.
-There are ways of eliminating inconsitences however, such as using checkpoints to compartmentilise (segment?) the followed course, or using Garmin's non-GPS in built distance and pace measurements to calculate distances, providing a far more realistic distrubution.
-This will be discussed further in the future work section, aimed at improving the accuracy of this system.
+Although this is a successful solution for GPS disruptions affecting Garmin measurements, I thought it was best to mention that this is by no means a perfect solution.
+When interpolating the new coordinates I was aware that this system equally spaces the distance of each data point.
+This assumes that the runner is running at a constant pace.
+Since this is unlikely, the various metrics will not perfectly align with their corresponding location.
+However ways of eliminating inconsitences, such as using checkpoints to segment the followed course or using Garmin's non-GPS distance and pace measurements to provide a far more realistic distrubution, will be discussed further in the future work section.

 ## Summary

-From what started out as a poor endorsememt unjustly made against Garmin products (I still love their watches), to a conflict driven ripple-affect felt globaly, this small project provided an opportunity for deeper learning.
+From what started out as an attack unjustly made against Garmin products (I still love their watches), to a conflict driven ripple-affect felt globaly, this small project provided an opportunity for deeper learning.
 By utilising libraries: geopy, pandas, and lxml; this system provides a viable solution to a real-life problem.
-We created new data, resampling it to the desired sum total and appropriately formatting; next we modified an existing TCX file, adapting several data points using our new data; the end result produced a accurate rendering of the workout activity, hosted on Garmin Connect.
-The process of creating such a system also demonstrates the versitility of python and its supporting libraries, viable for numerous tasks and processes.
-My personal growth manifests itself in deeper understanding of XLM files, GPS coodinates + supporting library geopy, and resampling methods.
-Going forward, whether facing industry specific or personal obstacles, I hope this project serves as a reminder to myself and similiar others that Python has great potential for improving workflows and everyday life.
+I created new data, resampling it to the desired sum total and appropriate formatting; next we modified an existing TCX file, adapting several data points using our new data.
+The end result was an accurate rendering of the workout activity, hosted on Garmin Connect.
+The process of creating such a system also demonstrates the versitility of Python and its supporting libraries, which are viable for numerous tasks and processes.
+My personal growth manifests itself in a deeper understanding of XLM files, GPS coodinates and geopy, and resampling methods.
+Going forward, whether facing industry specific or personal obstacles, I hope this project serves as a reminder to myself and others that Python has great potential for improving everyday life.

 ## Future Work